MilsatLtd/AspirantProgram/README.md

 **1. MOBILE FOLDER:** The Dart language and Flutter were utilized to develop the implementation of this section of the system.

 **2. APIs FOLDER:** Django was used in this part of the system to create the APIs and services that the client-side needed.
+[API README](src/apis/README.md)

 **3. WEB FOLDER:** This web interface of the M.A.P. system utilizes NextJS and Tailwind CSS.
+[Web README](src/Web/README.md)

-**4. ADMIN FOLDER:** This web interface of the M.A.P. system for Admins utilizes ReactJS
+**4. ADMIN FOLDER:** This web interface of the M.A.P. system for Admins utilizes ReactJS.
+[Admin README](src/Admin/README.md)

+Each README provides detailed instructions for installation, setup, and deployment.
+Please refer to the respective READMEs for more information.